m-zafari/Packet-Tracer-Project-For-3-Building/README.md

 # Packet-Tracer-Project
-This project has been implemented with Cisco Packet Tracer phisically and logically.
+This project has been implemented with Cisco Packet Tracer in both phisically and logically manner.
 In this project 3 buildings of A, B, C have a network design with following aspects.
 Building A has 4 departments, each with 3 computers.
 Building A has 3 departments, each with 5 computers.